History of the Choctaw

-The History of the Choctaws, or Chahtas, are a Native American people originally from the Southeast of what is currently known as the United States.
-They are known for their rapid post-colonial adoption of a written language, transitioning to yeoman farming methods, and having European-American and African-Americans lifestyles enforced in their society.
+The History of the Choctaws recounts the experiences of the Choctaw people, Native Americans originally from Mississippi and Alabama Southeastern United States.
+Some migrated into Louisiana, while many were forcibly removed west into Indian Territory.
+Today, the Choctaw tribes are headquartered in Mississippi, Louisiana, and Oklahoma.

-Pre-contact history
+Precontact history

+Origins

+One Choctaw origin story relates how in precontact times the Choctaw people migrated from the West along with the Chickasaw.
+Linguists estimate that the Choctaw and Chickasaw broke away from their Muskogean parent stock circa 800 CE.

+Another oral history explains how Choctaw people originated from the Nanih Waiya Cave near Nanih Waiya, "the leaning mound," a platform mound on the Pearl River near Noxapater, Mississippi.

 Mississippian culture

-During the Mississippian era of 800 to 1500 CE, ancestral Choctaw and Chickasaw peoples are believed to have been connected to the polity surrounding Moundville in Alabama.
+During the Mississippian era around 800 to 1500 CE, some ancestral Choctaw, Chickasaw, and Chakchiuma peoples are believed to have been connected to the polity surrounding Moundville, the second-largest city in the Mississippian era.
+Located in central Alabama, the site flourished from circa 1000 to 1450 CE.
+As Moundville began to collapse in the 15th century, Proto-Choctaw people migrated south and began the Burial Urn culture.
+They dispersed with many living along the Black Prairie zone, an arc of fertile lands in Alabama, and into western Mississippi.

 The Mississippian Ideological Interaction Sphere was religious, cultural, and trade network, centered along the Mississippi river valley and spanning much of the Midwestern, Eastern, and Southeastern United States.

 When the Spanish made their first forays inland in the 16th century from the shores of the Gulf of Mexico, they encountered some chiefdoms of the Mississippians.

 Contact era

 After the castaway Cabeza de Vaca of the ill-fated Narváez expedition returned to Spain, he described to the Court that the New World was the "richest country in the world."
 It commissioned the Spaniard Hernando de Soto to lead the first expedition into the interior of the North American continent.
 De Soto, convinced of the "riches", wanted Cabeza de Vaca to accompany him on the expedition.
 Cabeza de Vaca declined because of a payment dispute.
 From 1540 to 1543, Hernando de Soto traveled through present-day Florida and Georgia, and then into the Alabama and Mississippi areas that would later be inhabited by the Choctaw.

 De Soto had the best-equipped militia at the time.
 As the brutalities of the de Soto expedition through the Southeast became known, ancestors to the Choctaw rose in defense.
 The Battle of Mabila, an ambush arranged by Chief Tuskaloosa, was a turning point for the de Soto venture.
 The battle "broke the back" of the campaign, and they never fully recovered.